ussoewwin/ControlAltAI-Nodes-fixed-Python3.13/README.md

 ## Why Renaming Was Required on Python 3.13

-Python 3.13 tightened module-loading rules: importlib now reuses module specs more aggressively, bytecode caches are validated strictly, and repeated imports with the same `module.__spec__` often short-circuit.
-ComfyUI registers nodes by adding entries to two global dictionaries (`NODE_CLASS_MAPPINGS` and `NODE_DISPLAY_NAME_MAPPINGS`).
-When class names or display names collide with the upstream nodes, the second registration is either overwritten or skipped entirely, leaving the node undiscoverable.
-Changing only the code was not enough because stale `.pyc` files and identical module paths triggered cache reuse; therefore, every node needed a unique module filename, class name, and display label (e.g. `FluxResolutionNode` → `MegapixelCalculatorNode`, shown as `ControlAltAI: Megapixel Calculator`) so that Python 3.13 treats the modules as distinct and ComfyUI reliably enumerates them.
+Python 3.13 tightened several internals around module loading and cache validation.
+ComfyUI discovers custom nodes by letting each extension import its modules and append entries to two global dictionaries: `NODE_CLASS_MAPPINGS` (class name → implementation) and `NODE_DISPLAY_NAME_MAPPINGS` (class name → UI label).
+As soon as a class name or display name collides with one already registered, the late-arriving module either overwrites the existing entry or the registration is skipped altogether, leaving the node missing from the UI.
+On earlier Python releases that collision was often benign; on 3.13 it translates into nodes silently disappearing.

+The main reasons are:

+- **Stricter importlib reuse.** Python 3.13 aggressively reuses module specs.
+When two modules share the same `module.__spec__`, the second import short-circuits and its body never executes, so the calls that should register nodes never run.

+- **Bytecode cache enforcement.** Stale `.pyc` files are now rejected immediately.
+If two files keep the same path (for example `flux_resolution_cal_node.py`), the cached bytecode from one version is reused for the other.
+When timestamps or hashes disagree, the import fails and the node is absent.

+- **Global key collisions in ComfyUI.** The ComfyUI catalogue builder assumes display names are unique.
+Multiple “Flux Resolution Calc” entries confuse the UI catalogue generation and cause the duplicates to be dropped even if the import succeeded.

+To guarantee that every node survives Python 3.13’s stricter semantics, this fork renames the modules, the classes, and the display labels (e.g. `FluxResolutionNode` → `MegapixelCalculatorNode`, shown to users as `ControlAltAI: Megapixel Calculator`).
+File names were updated so cached bytecode and `module.__spec__` entries no longer collide.
+The top-level `__init__.py` was also rewritten to support relative and absolute imports, emit a diagnostic log, and avoid accidental double-registration.
+With those changes in place, Python 3.13 treats each node module as distinct, and ComfyUI reliably enumerates them.

 ## Node Name Changes